bouabidiMezni/Direction-Of-Arrival-Estimation/README.md

 This work is dedicated for person who deal with Direction Of Arrival Estimation in their thesis.

-This project implements directions of arrival estimation techniques:Subspace and the Non-Subspace methods .
+We implement in here directions of arrival estimation techniques:Subspace and the Non-Subspace methods .
 MATLAB is used for simulating the algorithms.Subspace methods are MUSIC , Root-MUSIC and ESPRIT .
 Non-Subspace methods are Beamforming and capon.